zhiming99/rpc-frmwrk/README.md

 12. `Websocket/http support`(to come)

 ---
+[`Sat 23 Nov 2019 01:38:46 PM Beijing`]
+1. Finally, it tooks 20 days to make the new tcpport stack in place.
+Now we can move on to add the following features, compression, SSL, websocket/http2 support.

 [`Sat 09 Nov 2019 10:09:12 AM Beijing`]
 1. Refacting the tcpport.
 I did not realize that through the days, the tcpport has grown to a big module with about 10000 loc.
 2. Continue the design of the support for websock/http.